ibab/lhcb-software/Rec/Rich/RichAlignment/scripts/RefractAndHPDJobs/ReadMe.txt

  > RichCKCalibrate.refractiveIndexCalib(calibJobs,'Rich2Gas')

 which runs the calibration on the jobs, for the given radiator.
-This process will spit out another XYZ.pck file, which contains the calibration data for the next step, and also a PDF showing the fit results etc.
+This process will spit out another XYZ.pck.bz2 file, which contains the calibration data for the next step.
+It also will produce a PDF showing all the fit results, and a plain text file which can be imported into any spreadsheet application

-3. ./CreateCondDBLayer.py
+3. ./CreateRefScaleFactCondDBLayer.py <name>

-This script creates a new DB slice from the XYZ.pck data spat out in the last step.
+This script creates a new DB slice from the XYZ.pck.bz2 data spat out in the last step.
 It needs to run under a particular environment

  > SetupProject LHCb --runtime LHCbDirac --use LHCbDiracSys
  > lhcb-proxy-init -g lhcb_calibration
  > ./CreateCondDBLayer.py

 (you may need to give an explicit LHCb version.
-I know v31r1 works as it was the last one I used, probably later ones are OK as well).
+I know v31r5 works as it was the last one I used, probably later ones are OK as well).

+The above script takes one argument, which is the name of the calibration files you want to use.
+This is a little different frm the name above, in that it alsom contains the Brunel version.
+Just run 'ls *.pck.bz2' to see what pickled outoput files have been created, e.g.

+pciy ~/cmtuser/Rec_HEAD/Rich/RichAlignment/scripts/RefractAndHPDJobs > ls *.pck.bz2
+Rich1Gas_RefInCalib-Final2010RePro-V2_BR-v37r8.pck.bz2  RunInfoCache.pck.bz2
+Rich2Gas_RefInCalib-Final2010RePro-V2_BR-v37r8.pck.bz2

+So for me, I would run

+3. ./CreateRefScaleFactCondDBLayer.py "RefInCalib-Final2010RePro-V2_BR-v37r8"

 This step finally spits out a new NewRichCKRefIndexCalib.db DB file, which can be used in any Gaudi job as a DB slice.

 4. Once you have a new DB, you can if you want go back to ganga to resubmit some verification jobs, to prove it has done the job.

-From ganga
+ - First, copy the new NewRichCKRefIndexCalib.db slice into the 'databases' sub-dir

+Then

- > RichCKCalibrate.submitVerificationJobs('XYZ.pck')
+ > RichCKCalibrate.submitVerificationJobs(name="MyName",pickledRunsList=['XYZ.pck.bz2'])

 where the pck file is the same one used for the calibration jobs.

 Once these jobs are finished you can run

- > veriJobs = RichCKCalibrate.getVerificationJobList()
+ > veriJobs = RichCKCalibrate.getVerificationJobList(name="MyName")

-to get the job list, then rerun the calibration these
+to get the job list, then rerun the calibration on these jobs

  > RichCKCalibrate.refractiveIndexCalib(veriJobs,'Rich1Gas')
  > RichCKCalibrate.refractiveIndexCalib(veriJobs,'Rich2Gas')

+Which will spit out PDFs and text files as before.
 If it has work, the n-1 corrections should now be 1 ...